Whomrx666/Whomrx-gpt/README.md

 ![Whomrx-gpt preview](Whomrx-gpt.jpg)

 ## introduction
-This is a GPT chat which is related to the worm GPT and the natural enemy of the chat GPT
+This is a Whomrx GPT which is related to the worm GPT and the natural enemy of the chat GPT
 <details open>
     <summary><strong>How To Install:</strong></summary>